 What are the opening hours?

-The Box Office opens from 10am daily with the first session commencing at 10am Monday to Sunday.
+The Scienceworks Box Office opens from 10am daily.
+During school days Brickmam Cities will open at 11am and close at 3pm, with the last session going in at 2pm.
+On the weekends and during School Holidays the first session will start at 10am, with the last session normally going in at 3:30pm.
 Museum and Exhibition normally closes at 4:30pm, but closing times may vary so please check Ticketek for open hours information and any updates to sessions.

 Car parking at Scienceworks is $4 per car per day.
 Payment can be made by coin or credit card.
 Alternatively you can pay-by-phone.
 To register for pay-by-phone go to PayStay.
 The parking fee raises funds to support the ongoing exhibitions, collections and research activities at Museum Victoria.>

 What are the transport options?

 Plan your trip using Metlink’s Journey Planner.
 Transport options include:

 Public transport via train (Werribee and Williamstown Lines) to Spotswood; allow for a 10 minute walk.

 Paid parking is available in the carpark in front of the Museum.

 Ferry available daily from Southbank – Williamstown Ferries (03) 9682 9555.

 Scienceworks is located close to bicycle routes along the Maribyrnong River, Hyde Street, the Yarra River and Hudsons Road.
 There is bicycle parking available near the front of the Scienceworks building.